 After an 11-21 season to begin his tenure in 1995, Kress guided the Stags to a 23-12 mark and a MAAC regular season championship in 1996.
 The turnaround did not go unnoticed, as Kress was recognized by his peers as the MAAC Coach of the Year.
 He would earn the honor again in both 1997 and 1998 after leading the Stags to the first two MAAC Championships and NCAA postseason appearances in program history.
 Fairfield went unbeaten (9-0) in MAAC play in both campaigns.

 Kress then took the head coaching position at Northern Illinois, once again engineering a nationally-recognized turnaround.
 The Huskies went 24-9 in 2000 – a 14-win improvement from the previous fall – and went 24-6 in 2001 en route to a Mid-American Conference (MAC) Championship and NCAA Tournament berth.
 Kress was named the 2001 MAC Coach of the Year.

 Kress moved on to the Atlantic Coast Conference (ACC) in 2002 as the head coach at Florida State.
 In his first season at the helm, the Seminoles won 21 games and reached the ACC Championship Match.
-Despite falling to Georgia Tech in the final round, Florida State’s body of work merited an at-large berth to the NCAA postseason – ending the Seminoles’ three-year absence from the national stage.

 In six seasons on the sidelines in Tallahassee, Kress picked up 103 victories.
 He guided Florida State to four winning seasons overall and finished with a record of .500 or better in ACC play in five campaigns.
 Kress also mentored the program’s first three AVCA All-America honorees and five First Team All-ACC selections.